yechengxi/DBG2OLC/README.md

-#DBG2OLC
+#DBG2OLC:Efficient Assembly of Large Genomes Using Long Erroneous Reads of the Third Generation Sequencing Technologies
 =======

-Efficient Assembly of Large Genomes Using Long Erroneous Reads of the Third Generation Sequencing Technologies http://arxiv.org/abs/1410.2801
+Accepted in Nature Scientific Reports, in press.

+Manuscript available:
+http://arxiv.org/abs/1410.2801

 The manual can be downloaded from: